Kpada/ramen_design_patterns/patterns/creational/singleton/README.md

 ## Output

 ```
-I'm visiting a ramen restaurant.
-There is only one chef working here.
+I'm visiting a ramen restaurant.There is only one chef working here.
 Regardless of the number of visitors, only this chef can prepare the order.
 He is a singleton.

  Chef created
 Visitor2 ordered ramen.